 Daily Living component activities

-If you require help in taking part in the following everyday life activities you maybe eligible for the daily living component .
+If you need help in taking part in the following everyday life activities you may be eligible for the daily living component.

 Preparing food - this activity focuses on your ability to prepare and cook a simple meal.
 Any problems you have must be due to your physical or mental condition, rather than a basic inability to cook.

-If you require help getting around you maybe eligible for the Mobility component of PIP
+If you need help getting around you may be eligible for the Mobility component of PIP.

 Moving around – this activity focuses on your physical ability to stand and then move without severe discomfort such as pain, breathlessness or fatigue.